Courses

 Overview Courses

-Human-Centered IT Security and Privacy Lab
+Focus on the Human: Human-Centered Security and Privacy Lab

-The course is particularly suitable for all students who have already completed the course “Human-centered IT Security and Privacy” as some of the concepts introduced will practically be applied in this course.
-However, the relevant literature and necessary material will be provided to all students and basic concepts will be briefly summarized so that all interested students can participate.
+the concepts introduced will practically be applied in this course.
+However, the relevant literature and necessary material will be provided to all students and basic concepts will be briefly summarized so that all interested students can participate

 See the Course Catalogue (VVZ) of ETH.